asder8215/sharded_cachemap/README.md

-# LRU-Cache
+# ShardedCacheMap
-An implementation of a Generic LRU Cache in Rust
+An asynchronously concurrent sharded cache map in Rust.
+More details to be provided.